madanyc/workfront-learn.en/help/workfront-dam/brand-connect-customization/customize-the-look-of-brand-connect.md

 ---
-title: How to Customize the Look of [!UICONTROL Brand Connect]
+title: Customize the Look of [!UICONTROL Brand Connect]
 description: Learn about what [!UICONTROL Brand Connect] is used for and how to access [!UICONTROL Brand Connect] setups in [!UICONTROL Workfront DAM].
 activity: use
 type: Tutorial